uniwebcms/component-library-template/README.md

 You can work on your repository on a web browser with [the github.dev web-based editor](https://github.com/github/dev), or work on a local clone on your computer.

 **⚠ A quick note on best practices:** To avoid affecting existing websites that use your libraries, it's a good idea to create a separate development branch (like `develop`) for your regular commits.
 When you're ready to release a new version, simply merge your development branch into `main`.
+[Learn more](/guide/important.md)

 ## 💻 Local development